 - A student's file may be released pursuant to a court order or subpoena.

 - A student may give written authorization for the release of information when she or he wishes to share it with others.
 Before giving such authorization, the student should understand the information being released, the purpose of the release, and to whom the information is being released.
-Information will not be released without consent unless federal or state law requires it.
+Information will not be released without consent unless required by federal or state law.

 - ODS will not release information to a student, outside agency, parent, etc. that was obtained directly from a third party (e.g., if documentation, records or information regarding a student is obtained directly from a physician, the information will not be released).
 The student, outside agency, parent, etc. will need to obtain the documentation, records or information directly from the third party who originally supplied the information.